It's an emergency, stop vehicles and lock down city: SC on Delhi air pollution

+Hours after an angry Supreme Court rebuked the Centre and Delhi government for the toxic smog enveloping the Capital for more than seven days, chief minister Arvind Kejriwal announced a four-step pollution control plan, which includes planning for a city-wide lockdown.

-The Supreme Court on Saturday called the toxic air pollution in Delhi-NCR an “emergency” situation, and asked the Centre and the Delhi government to take urgent steps to improve the air quality.
+The Supreme Court on Saturday called the toxic air pollution in Delhi-NCR an “emergency” situation, and asked the Centre and state to take urgent steps to improve the air quality.

 The court went on to suggest steps such as stopping vehicles and clamping a lockdown in the Capital, and pointed out that the situation of pollution is so bad that people are wearing masks inside their houses.